-ENGL153Reading the World: Global CinemaAn introduction to the language of cinema, foregrounding historical and theoretical contexts of classical Hollywood cinema (1930-1945) and various aesthetic alternatives from around the world.
+ENGL153Reading the World: Classical Hollywood in Global ContextAn introduction to the language of cinema, foregrounding historical and theoretical contexts of classical Hollywood cinema (1930-1945) and various aesthetic alternatives from around the world.
 Requires a weekly film screening outside of class.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.

-ENGL154Reading the World: Global StagesAn introduction to drama, focusing either on the theater of a particular region and culture or examining a particular theme from a cross-cultural perspective.
-Focus areas may include local theater, European theater, world theater's portrayal of ethnic/race relations, among other topics.
-Students will also consider the relationship of text and performance.
+ENGL154Reading the World: Global StagesAn introduction to drama, examining a particular theme from a cross-cultural perspective.
+Focus areas may include theater's portrayal of ethnic/race relations or gender and sexuality, among other topics.
+Students will also consider the relationship of text and performance by attending local theatre productions.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.

 ENGL156Reading the World: Social JusticeThis course examines social justice from a literary perspective, focusing on a particular issue, event, movement, or historical moment.
 It will emphasize areas of power difference, such as race and ethnicity, disability/ability, class, gender, and sexuality.
 All Reading the World courses stress the development of critical writing ability, critical thinking, and active discussion.

-ENGL219Magical RealismMagical realism is a genre that combines elements of the fantastic with realism often in order to imagine utopias or resist restrictive aspects of society.
+ENGL/SEMN219Magical RealismMagical realism is a genre that combines elements of the fantastic with realism often in order to imagine utopias or resist restrictive aspects of society.
 This course will examine the genre, interrogate its relationship to other genres of fantasy, and consider the relationship between the aesthetic patterns of the genre and its potential for social advocacy.
-This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomore standing.
+This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores only